The Part represents the actual physical electronic component.

 If attempting to graphically modify an object that has its Locked property enabled, a dialog will appear asking for confirmation to proceed with the edit.
 If the Protect Locked Objects option is enabled on the Schematic – Graphical Editing page of the Preferences dialog, and the Locked option for that design object is enabled as well, then that object cannot be selected or graphically edited.
 Click the locked object to select it then disable the Locked property in the List panel or disable the Protect Locked Objects option to graphically edit the object.

-This method of editing uses the associated Properties panel mode to modify the properties of a part object.
+This method of editing uses the associated Component dialog and the Properties panel mode to modify the properties of a part object.

 After placement, the Component mode of the Properties panel can be accessed in one of the following ways:

-If the Properties panel is already active, select the component.
+If the Properties panel is already active, by selecting the component object.